-"H. P. Lovecraft's 'Unnamable' Middle Ages," in Gail Ashton and Daniel T. Kline, eds.
-Medieval Afterlives in Popular Culture.
-New York: Palgrave Macmillan, 2012.
+"H. P. Lovecraft's 'Unnamable' Middle Ages," in Medieval Afterlives in Popular Culture.
+Ed.
+Gail Ashton and Daniel T. Kline.
+Palgrave Macmillan, 2012.

 Geoffrey Chaucer Hath a Blog: Medieval Studies and New Media.
 With Jeffrey Jerome Cohen, Robert W. Hanning, and Bonnie Wheeler.
-New York: Palgrave Macmillan, 2010.
+Palgrave Macmillan, 2010.